Couple found guilty of female genital mutilation of their daughter

 Pair pleaded not guilty to carrying out act on the then one-year-old girl in Dublin in 2016

-The jury returned unanimous verdicts of guilty on all counts after almost three hours of deliberations.
+The jury in the FGM case returned unanimous verdicts of guilty on all counts after almost three hours of deliberations.
 File Photograph: Collins Courts.

 A jury has found a married couple guilty of the female genital mutilation (FGM) of their daughter.

-The 37-year-old man and 27-year-old woman also pleaded not guilty to one count of child cruelty on the same day.
+The man (37) and woman (27) also pleaded not guilty to one count of child cruelty on the same day.
 They are both originally from an African nation but cannot be named to protect the identity of the child.

 On the eighth day of the trial, the jury returned unanimous verdicts of guilty on all counts after almost three hours of deliberations.

-Following the convictions, Detective Inspector Danny Kelly told the court he objected to bail for both accused based on the seriousness of the charge and the potential of a flight risk.
-He said that there is a deportation order in place for the man which is under appeal and the woman is an Irish citizen.
+Following the convictions, Det Insp Danny Kelly told the court he objected to bail for both accused based on the seriousness of the charge and the potential of a flight risk.
+He said there was a deportation order in place for the man that is under appeal and that the woman was an Irish citizen.

-Det Insp Kelly said in the event the accused were remanded in custody, the children would remain in their aunt’s custody if Tusla was satisfied with the arrangement.
+Det Insp Kelly said in the event the accused were remanded in custody, the children would remain in their aunt’s custody if the Tusla child agency was satisfied with the arrangement.

 Judge Sheahan remanded both accused in custody and adjourned the matter for sentencing on December 20th.

-During the trial, the accused man said that on the morning of September 16th, 2016, the family woke up at around 11am.
-He said he noticed his daughter had a “dirty nappy” and asked his wife to clean her.
+During the trial, the accused man said that on the morning of September 16th, 2016, the family woke up at about 11am.
+He noticed his daughter had a “dirty nappy” and asked his wife to clean her.

 He said his daughter came back from the bathroom no longer wearing a nappy and he showed her a ball with lights on it.
 He said his daughter ran backwards and he turned around.